Two-dimensional fluids via matrix hydrodynamics: Quantization and the Euler--Zeitlin equation

-\begin{remark} The result\footnote{See also Theorem~\ref{thm:space-time-convergence-detailed} of the appendix for a more detailed statement.} in Theorem~\ref{thm:convergence} is analogous to the $L^2$ convergence result of Gallagher~\cite{Ga2002} for Zeitlin's original model on the flat torus $\mathbb{T}^2$.
-But there are fundamental differences in the techniques: Gallagher's result rely on the algebraic multiplication properties of the Fourier basis in $\mathbb{T}^2$, which are not available on $\Ss^2$. \end{remark}
+\begin{remark} The result in Theorem~\ref{thm:convergence} (and Theorem~\ref{thm:space-time-convergence-detailed}) is analogous to the $L^2$ convergence result of Gallagher~\cite{Ga2002} for Zeitlin's original model on the flat torus~$\mathbb{T}^2$.
+But there are technical differences in the proof: Gallagher's result rely on algebraic multiplication properties of the Fourier basis in $\mathbb{T}^2$, not available on $\Ss^2$. \end{remark}

+In summary, we have a correspondence between functions and matrices that allows transcription of ideas and results from 2-D hydrodynamics to matrix theory.
+The dictionary in Table~\ref{tbl:dictionary} contains the most direct examples.